eveliinavesala/spark-connect-kotlin/docs/success_analysis_log.md

 - **Key Feature Support:**
     - **`[IMPL-SER-2]` Nested Data Classes:** The recursive, type-safe implementation correctly serializes and deserializes arbitrarily nested data classes.
     - **Sealed Classes (Tagged Union):** The adapter successfully implements the "tagged union" strategy.
-It creates a unified schema with a `_type` field, allowing for the serialization and deserialization of heterogeneous lists of sealed class subtypes.
+It creates a unified schema with a `_type` field, allowing for the serialization and the deserialization of heterogeneous lists of sealed class subtypes.

 ## 2. Robust UDF Execution in Spark Connect